- Release-tax free equity from your house with a NatWest Retirement Mortgage

 No, Natwest retirement interest-only mortgage advisors are free.

 In a drawdown lifetime mortgage, borrowers can access their equity in stages rather than taking one lump sum all at once.
-This option can be attractive for those looking to free up cash over time, rather than taking a large amount in one go.
-In this article, we examine what a drawdown lifetime mortgage is, who it’s suitable for and the benefits of taking this route when making use of your equity.
+This option can be attractive for those looking to free up cash over time rather than taking a significant amount in one go.
+In this article, we examine what a drawdown lifetime mortgage is, who it’s suitable for and the benefits of using it when using your equity.

 What is a Drawdown Lifetime Mortgage?

 A drawdown lifetime mortgage is a financial product that allows borrowers over the age of 55 to access cash from the value of their property in stages instead of receiving it all at once.
-It will enable borrowers to take smaller payments out as and when they need them, usually just releasing funds on demand, agreeing on an initial loan amount at the outset and then topping up with further payments as required throughout the agreement.
+It will enable borrowers to take smaller payments out as and when needed, usually just by releasing funds on demand, agreeing on an initial loan amount at the outset, and then topping up with further payments as required throughout the agreement.

 Who is it Suitable For?